-A client that designs and fabricates a variety of electrical power distribution systems asked us to perform a thermal analysis of their 400-ampere busway.
-A three-dimensional model of the 400-Amps Track Busway system was constructed.
-This model consisted of about 300,000 three-dimensional solid electrical and thermal elements.
+We performed a thermal analysis of a 400-ampere busway for a client that designs and fabricates a variety of electrical power distribution systems.
+A three-dimensional finite element model of the 400-Amps Track Busway system was constructed, consisting of about 300,000 three-dimensional solid electrical and thermal elements.

 Electrical and thermal contact elements were used between component surfaces that are either in contact or close to each other.
 Electrical and thermal conductivities were assigned to these contact elements to simulate the flow of electricity and heat between the surfaces.